HashBrownMap/evebattle/README.md

 # evebattle
 A web app for voting the best players on Eve Online Build with React, Flux, Socket.io and MongoDB.
-Followed this amazing tutorial http://sahatyalkabov.com/create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio/